Nilutpal-2020/Sorting-Visualizer/README.md

   - Quick Sort
   - Radix Sort

-The main motive of the sorting visualizer application is to show how different sorting algorithms sorts (in this case numbers represented as rectangle) in real-time.
+The main motive of the sorting visualizer application is to show how different sorting algorithms sorts (in this case numbers represented as rectangles) in real-time.

 Enjoy !!!